feathersui/feathersui-website/learn/as3-starling/faq/zero-dimensions.md

 ---
 title: When I try to access the width or height properties of a Feathers component, why do I get 0?
-(Starling version)
+(AS3/Starling version)
 layout: "docs.html"
 ---